 - 1. A Child Development/Health History and a Nutrition Assessment will be filled out on each child. - 2.
-During well-baby checks and WIC visits, children will be weighed on a regularly scheduled basis.
-Any children showing a low or high height/weight or any other growth or nutritional concern will receive additional services, which may include height/weight measurements and or referral to a dietician. - 3.
+During well-baby checks and WIC visits children will be weighed on a regularly scheduled basis.
+Any children showing a low or high height/weight or any other growth or nutritional concern will receive additional service, which may include height/weight measurements and or referral to a dietician. - 3.
 Vision and hearing screening will be conducted within 45 days of enrollment.
-Questionable or failed screenings will be brought to the attention of the parent/guardian and suggested to be discussed with the child's doctor or pediatrician.
-OAE testing and the Spot Vision Screen will be conducted upon opening and annually and by parent/guardian request. - 4.
-Hemoglobin (blood work to check for anemia) and lead tests should be completed following the EPSDT schedule. - 5.
+Questionable or failed screenings will be referred for further evaluation, with parent consent.
+OAE testing will be conducted upon opening and as needed or as concerns arise. - 4.
+Hemoglobin (blood work to check for anemia) and lead tests will be strongly encouraged when age appropriate. - 5.
 Immunizations need to be kept up to date to protect your children and others from communicable disease.
-We recommend following the EPSDT schedule for well child checkups which is a complete physical exam at the following ages: 3-5 days, 1 month, 2 months, 4 months, 6 months, 9 months, 12 months, 15 months, 18 months, 24 months, 30 months and 36 months.
+We recommend following the EPSDT schedule for well child check-ups which is a complete physical exam at the following ages: 2 weeks, 2 months, 4 months, 6 months, 9 months, 12 months, 15 months, 18 months, 24 months, 30 months and 36 months.
 We will assist you with transportation and making appointments if needed. - 6.
 Follow-up care as indicated by medical records. - 7.
-A dental examination for children over the age of 2 is required, however we strongly encourage first dental exam after the eruption of the first tooth. - 8.
-Dental exams for pregnant women are also required, unless it is not recommended by their primary care physician.
+A dental examination for children over the age of 2 is required, however we strongly encourage 1st dental exam at age one.

+8. Dental exams for pregnant women are also required, unless it is not recommended by their primary care physician.
 If it not recommended, we are required to receive a copy of the primary care physician's dental recommendations.

-Please help us and you and your child by getting all the health services required as instructed by your physician or Family Educator.
+Please help us and you and your child by getting all the health services required as instructed by your physician or Parent Educator.